DecentralizedGeo/DecentralizedGeo-hub/docs/ecosystem/decentralized-location-logger/index.md

-# 🧭 Astral Logbook
+# 🧭 Decentralized Location Logger

-The Astral Logbook is a decentralized application built on Astral's Location Proof Protocol.
+The Decentralized Location Logger is an application built on Astral's Location Proof Protocol.

 With the Logbook, users can: